-It was hard to come up with reasonable point values for each challenge because we designed them for beginners, and we had a ton of problems to compare each challenge against.
-Ultimately, we just went over each challenge and put what we thought was okay.
+It was hard to come up with reasonable point values for each challenge because we designed them for beginners, and we had many problems to compare each challenge against.
+Ultimately, we just reviewed each challenge and put what we thought was okay.
 The unsolved challenges got 4x the points halfway through the competition to encourage solving them, but that definitely shouldn't be done in the future.
-There were a few crypto problems that were likely unsolved because of how many crypto challenges we created.
+A few crypto problems were likely unsolved because of how many crypto challenges we created.
 Teams needed to solve all of them to earn a top spot since they were now worth a ton of points.

 For our infrastructure, we ran everything off of one physical server.
-We used a couple of virtual machines, one running the CTFd site and another hosting the challenges, typically web and pwn.
+We used two virtual machines, one running the CTFd site and another hosting the challenges, typically web and pwn.
 Docker was used extensively since it makes infrastructure more flexible.
-CTFd can easily be installed using Docker and just required modification of the Nginx reverse proxy for our specific configuration.
+CTFd can easily be installed using Docker and just requires modification of the Nginx reverse proxy for our specific configuration.
 Our challenge server had another reverse proxy to proxy requests to the particular web app or pwn process.

 Challenges each ran in their own Docker container.
 It's easier to write problems if you know the execution environment.
 There's also no need to worry about typical security configurations since you shouldn't be able to break out of a standard container.
 If we decide to use a different server in the future or want to share the challenge, it's much easier to deploy again.
 Containers are also easier to maintain and set up compared to virtual machines or physical servers.

-We solicited some feedback about the event on a Google Forms questionnaire via an email and a Discord announcement.
+We solicited some feedback about the event on a Google Forms questionnaire via email and a Discord announcement.
 Respondents overwhelmingly said they enjoyed the competition, thought the prizes were cool, and found the club members and engineers helping to be useful.
-About half agreed the presentations were useful and many had neutral thoughts.
-I agree that they could be improved and it's worth asking for more detailed feedback on that.
-Players generally through the prize distribution was fair, and the event length was about right.
+About half agreed the presentations were useful, and many had neutral thoughts.
+I agree that they could be improved, and it's worth asking for more detailed feedback on that.
+Players generally thought the prize distribution was fair, and the event length was about right.

 In conclusion, I'm happy we had this event.
 People seemed to enjoy it, and there were a lot of thankful comments as feedback, which made our effort worth it.
 All the members who helped run the event learned a ton too.
 Interest in the club and meeting attendance is at an all-time high, so we're able to teach many more people now.
-SIGPwny is in an excellent state, and I know when I graduate, all will be well.
+SIGPwny is in an excellent state, and I know all will be well when I graduate.